 If the images aren’t optimized for better rankings, your website might lose a chance to rank on Google images.
 As a newbie blogger, you don’t want to miss any chance to rank better.

-Pages with a longer loading time have higher bounce rates and lower average time on page.
+Pages with a longer loading time have higher bounce rates and lower average time on the page.
 Longer load times can directly affect your website conversions.